 468. Criminology.
 (3).
 (SS).

 The aims of the course are to consider problems of crime and justice across three sites of harm: intimate violence, street crime, and white-collar crime.
-Particular attention is given to media and crime, the political and ideological dimensions of criminology and crime control, the organizational features of the justice system, and the moral dilemmas of punishment.
+Particular attention is given to the political and ideological dimensions of criminology and crime control, the organizational features of the justice system, and the moral dilemmas of punishment.
 Large lecture format with discussion sections.
-Three pieces of written work are expected: a comparison of two major types of crime statistics, a review essay on street crime, and an analysis of "reality television."
-There is a midterm and a final exam.
+Four pieces of written work are expected: a comparison of two major types of crime statistics, a review essay on street crime, a research study of criminal court dispositional routines or a study of crime in the media, and a final exam.
 (Daly)

 472(587)/Psych.
 381. Advanced Laboratory in Social Psychology.
 Stat.
 402 and Psych.
 380. (3).
 (Excl).